saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

     gender-based pay differences compared to older female workers.
 This suggests that as women grow older, they tend to make lesser than male workers.
-Based on this finding, it may be assumed that for jobs, with a younger workforce, the earnings for both genders is closer than jobs or positions with older workers.
+Based on this finding, it may be assumed that for jobs, with a younger workforce, the earnings for both genders are closer than jobs or positions with older workers.

 ![](Women-in-the-Workforce_files/figure-gfm/unnamed-chunk-35-1.png)<!-- -->

-**Full-time/ Part-time represenation based on gender**
+**Full-time/ Part-time representation based on gender**

-The proportion of full-/part-time workers is examined across both genders to gain some insights on how the increase/decrease in full-time workers may have contributed to the gender pay gap.
+The proportion of full-/part-time workers is examined across both genders to gain some insights into how the increase/decrease in full-time workers may have contributed to the gender pay gap.
 From 2000-2016, we notice that the percentage of men working full time is greater than the percentage of women working full time.

-We see a dip in the percentage of both male and female full-time percentage between 2008 and 2009 and an increase in part-time percentage between 2008 and 2009, suggesting the likely effect of the 2008 financial crisis.
+We see a dip in the percentage of both male and female full-time percentage between 2008 and 2009 and an increase in the part-time percentage between 2008 and 2009, suggesting the likely effect of the 2008 financial crisis.